-Investment income decreased in 2020 due to lower dividends on collective investment schemes and lower interest on other assets.
+Investment income decreased in 2021 due to lower dividends on collective investment schemes, offset by higher interest on fixed income securities due to the purchase of a German bond.

-The decrease in investment return from £215m in 2019 to £75m in 2020 principally reflects the decrease in realised gains and a significant reduction in the unrealised gains on Collective Investment Funds due to market movements over the period.
+The increase in investment return from £75.4m in 2020 to £198.1m in 2021 principally reflects the increase in realised gains on Collective Investment Funds due to market movements over the period.